Tough 29 Day Everest Trek.

-This is the toughest Everest Trek you can undertake in the Everest region without climbing or mountaineering.
-A 29 day Everest Trek that takes in three base camps, Cho Oyo (5000m), Everest (5380m) and Island Peak, via Renjola pass (5360m) , Chola pass (5,420m) and Kongmala pass (5,100m).
+The most challenging Everest Trek you can undertake in the Everest region without climbing or mountaineering.
+This Everest Trek takes in three base camps, Cho Oyo (5000m), Everest (5380m) and Island Peak, via Renjola pass (5360m) , Chola pass (5,420m) and Kongmala pass (5,100m).
 There is an ascent of Gokyo Ri (5357m/19,216ft) and Kala Patar (5643m).
 The last pass is Tashi Lapsta (5,755m): you will be acclimatised and able to enjoy the highest accessible trekking of Nepal without climbing.
 We use rope and crampons for security, but it is treking not climbing, just a Tough Everest Trek for the daring and adventurous.

 Itinerary: Tough Everest Trek